University of Northern British Columbia

-The University of Northern British Columbia (UNBC) is a small, research-intensive public university in British Columbia, Canada.
+The University of Northern British Columbia (UNBC) is a university serving the northern region of the Canadian province of British Columbia.
 The main campus is located in Prince George, with additional campuses located in Prince Rupert, Terrace, Quesnel, and Fort St. John.
 Because of its northern latitude, UNBC is a member of the University of the Arctic.
 In the 2020–21 academic year, 4,253 students were enrolled at UNBC.

 In 2022, Maclean's magazine ranked UNBC as the number one university of its size in Canada, in the Primarily Undergraduate category.
 UNBC also finished first in the rankings in 2015 and 2016 and routinely finishes in the top three in its category.
-In 2023, UNBC placed second in its category.
+In 2026, UNBC placed second in its category.
 In 2007, the university obtained the trademark for "Canada's Green University".

 History

 In response to a grass-roots movement spearheaded by the Interior University Society, the Legislative Assembly of British Columbia established the university when it passed Bill 40, the University of Northern British Columbia Act, on June 22, 1990.
 UNBC offered a limited number of courses in rented office space in 1992 and 1993, but its campus was opened officially by Elizabeth II, Queen of Canada, on 17 August 1994.
 Some 1,500 students were enrolled that year, upon the completion two years of construction and the opening of the Prince George campus.

 The university gained attention with the introduction of the Northern Medical Program (NMP), a collaboration with the University of British Columbia.
 Through this arrangement, several academic physicians have been attracted to the city, which has led to an emerging academic medical community.